-Identify the likely social development outcomes of the project and propose a Social development strategy, including recommendations for institutional arrangements to achieve them, based on the findings of the social assessment.
-The social development strategy could include measures:
+Identify the likely social development outcomes of the project and propose a social development strategy, including recommendations for institutional arrangements to achieve them, based on the findings of the social assessment.
+The social development strategy could include measures that:

-- that strengthen social inclusion by ensuring that both poor and excluded groups and intended beneficiaries are included in the benefit stream and in access to opportunities created by the project - that empower stakeholders through their participation in the design and implementation of the project, their access to information, and their increased voice and accountability (i.e. a participation framework); and - that enhance security by minimizing and managing likely social risks and increasing the resilience of intended beneficiaries and affected persons to socioeconomic shocks
+- strengthen social inclusion by ensuring inclusion of both poor and excluded groups as intended beneficiaries in the benefit stream; offer access to opportunities created by the project - empower stakeholders through their participation in design and implementation of the project, their access to information, and their increased voice and accountability (i.e., a participation framework); and - enhance security by minimizing and managing likely social risks and increasing the resilience of intended beneficiaries and affected persons to socio-economic shocks social assessment might have on those approaches.
+Should some new components be added to the approach, or other components be reconsidered or modified?